How to Install Monit on Ubuntu 26.04, 24.04 and 22.04

 sudo apt autoremove

-Verify the removal by refreshing the package cache and checking that Monit is no longer installed:
+Refresh package metadata and verify that Monit is no longer installed.

 sudo apt update